oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-03-28.md

     4. [Issue #23](https://github.com/oasis-tcs/sarif-spec/issues/23): "Clarify requirement for format of URI-valued properties for nested files"

         NOTE: The merged text includes the amendment to avoid the term "absolute path" when referring to the path to a nested file from the root of its outermost container.
+(This also affects Issue #64, below.)

     5. [Issue #29](https://github.com/oasis-tcs/sarif-spec/issues/29): "Introduce object-valued rule configuration"